kaby76/Antlr4BuildTasks/Readme.md

 * ***Never use the wrong version of the tool with a selected runtime version.***

 ### History
 Building Antlr4 programs is a laborious task when done manually.
-The steps are sort of glossed over in the [Antlr4 documentation for CSharp](https://github.com/antlr/antlr4/blob/master/doc/csharp-target.md).
-To build a program, you must:
+The steps are glossed over in the [Antlr4 documentation for CSharp](https://github.com/antlr/antlr4/blob/master/doc/csharp-target.md).
+Explicitly, to build a program, you must:
 * Install Java.
 You need to use Java version 11 or newer because the tool requires it.
 * Download the Antlr4 Tool .jar from the download area.